-Summer Camp coding was introduced at STEM Camp because, in 2020, Ontario developed a new elementary math curriculum to involve coding.
-Starting in grade one students will now learn coding skills in school to improve their problem solving skills and develop fluency with technology.
-The benefits of learning to code at a young age are plentiful, that’s why STEM Camp is so excited to introduce coding to your child at summer camp!
-STEM camp utilizes both computer-based and hands-on coding activities to engage campers.
+The Summer Camp Coding and Robotics Program was introduced at STEM Camp in 2020 as a result of the Ontario Ministry of Education developing a new elementary math curriculum that involves coding.
+Starting in grade one students now learn coding skills in order to improve their problem solving skills while developing fluency with technology.
+The benefits of learning to code at a young age are plentiful; that’s why STEM Camp is so excited to introduce coding to your child at summer camp!
+STEM camp utilizes both computer-based and hands-on coding and robotics activities to engage campers.

-Hands-On Coding: Onscreen coding, hands-on results!
-At STEM Camp, campers will also have the opportunity to see the codes they create in action with the use of programmable robotics including Edisons and the new Micro:bit!
+Hands-On Coding & Robotics: On-screen coding…and…hands-on results!
+At STEM Camp, campers will have the opportunity to see the codes they create in action with the use of programmable robotics such as the new Micro:bit!